undermethod/GuaranteedOrganicFoodsHLF/README.md

 - Consumer: purchaser of the individual avocados within the box

 ### Transition Descriptions
-The transitions of the state machine are represented by the functions of the smart contract listed below.
+The transitions of the state machine are represented by these functions of the smart contract:
 - initLedger: initialising "initialState" to be "READYPICKUP", and initial "id" to be "1"
 - harvest: performed by Role "PRODUCER", moves from "READYPICKUP" to "HARVEST"
 - pack: performed by Role "PACKAGER", moves from "HARVEST" to "PACKAGED"